Skip to main content

 There are some exceptions, and you will generally not need to attend a MIAM if any of the following apply:

-• There is relevant evidence of domestic abuse or violence.
+• There is relevant evidence of domestic abuse or violence

-• You or your former partner are in prison, or there are police bail conditions preventing contact between you and your former partner
+• There are police bail conditions preventing contact between you and your former partner

 • The Court application must be made urgently for example, because there is an immediate risk to the life, liberty or physical safety of you or your family, or if the Court application is required urgently to prevent disposal of a marital asset